googleapis/google-cloud-python/packages/sqlalchemy-bigquery/README.rst

 Table names
 ___________

-To query tables from non-default projects, use the following format for the table name: ``project.dataset.table``, e.g.:
+To query tables from non-default projects or datasets, use the following format for the SQLAlchemy schema name: ``[project.]dataset``, e.g.:

 .. code-block:: python

-    sample_table = Table('bigquery-public-data.samples.natality')
+    # If neither dataset nor project are the default
+    sample_table_1 = Table('natality', schema='bigquery-public-data.samples')
+    # If just dataset is not the default
+    sample_table_2 = Table('natality', schema='bigquery-public-data')

 Batch size
 __________